 African Mission Auction

-The 8th Annual Christ for Africa: A Mission Auction was held at Trinity on Saturday, May 6, 2017 in Trinity’s gym.
-As of Monday, May 8th, over $39,000 has been raised through the silent and voice auctions, the raffle, and other straight donations.
+Our 10th Annual Christ for Africa: A Mission Auction will be held at Trinity on Saturday, May 4, 2019 in Trinity’s gym.
+Last year over $82,000 was raised and distributed for mission work here and abroad through the silent and voice auctions, raffles, and monetary donations.